ny0118/waqip/README.md

 WAQIP
-The waqip program is to download air quality data in China and save to mysql database from aqicn.org.
+The waqip program is to download air quality data in the world and save to mysql database from aqicn.org.

 This program include four python scripts as follows: